cloudfoundry/cf-for-k8s/docs/adrs/002-scaling-interface.md

 ### Alternative #2 - K8s yaml as an API

-Under this alternative we would do nothing to expose specific K8s properties and instead publicize that the operator can implement their own overlays.
+Under this alternative we would do nothing to expose specific K8s properties and instead publicize that the operator can implement their own overlays to achieve the scaling characteristics that they desire.

 #### Pros
 - No additional scaling properties needed
 - Prevents the mirror API problem
 - Open; allows the operator to overlay anything.
 If it is K8s API, it can be overlayed
-    - Possibly better for an open source product that is trying to be as widely applicable as possible
+    - Good approach for OSS
 - Uses the YTT toolchain in the way it is recommended to be used
 - Forward compatible;  as K8s API changes cf-for-k8s doesn’t have to expose more and more properties
 - Still allows us to offer properties in future (after receiving feedback) but those properties can be more opinionated in order to prevent the mirror API problem